Make Your Own Almond Milk [video]

 Almond milk is also considered a rasayana, or a rejuvenative.
 Almonds are sweet and slightly bitter, which means they are grounding and nourishing without causing too much heaviness in the body.

 This homemade almond milk deeply nurtures all the tissues of the body, which means it’s a big ojas builder.
+It's delicious on its own, mixed into your morning oats, or blended with a morning beverage.

 Almond Milk Recipe